 Gather Your Data

-The first step to creating data-driven content is to actually find the data.
+The first step to creating data-driven content is to collect the data.

 I begin to gather my resources of data, whether I’m surveying users or if I’m using my own data.

 Important note: When building content with your own proprietary data, it’s not about quantity.